sjlouji/game-centre/README.md

-# React Game Center
+# Next.js Game Center

-A sleek, responsive, and modern game hub built from the ground up with React, TypeScript, and Tailwind CSS.
+A sleek, responsive, and modern game hub built from the ground up with Next.js, React, TypeScript, and Tailwind CSS.
 This project showcases a polished user interface and a fully-functional 2048 game, all wrapped in a scalable "Game Center" architecture designed for easy expansion.

 ---

 ## Features

 ### Game Center Hub
-- **Dynamic & Animated UI**: A visually appealing interface with a subtle animated gradient background and smooth screen transitions.
+- **Dynamic & Animated UI**: A visually appealing interface with a subtle animated gradient background.
+- **File-Based Routing**: Clean, shareable URLs for each game (e.g., `/2048`).
 - **Featured Game Section**: Highlights a primary game for immediate engagement.
 - **Extensible Game Library**: A clean grid layout for adding and displaying multiple games.
 - **"Coming Soon" State**: Easily mark games that are in development to build anticipation.